Infineon/regmock-rs/README.md

 # `regmock-rs`

-> Mock registers of embedded targets on host machines in Rust 🦀.
+A small library for mocking registers of embedded targets on host machines in Rust 🦀.
+It allows you to do a wide range of tests for embedded code on your host machine- mocking, faking or modelling the hardwares behavior.

-> [!CAUTION]
+> ⚠️ **WARNING** ⚠️
 > This crate is WIP and all APIs are subject to change.

 Made for PACs generated with [svd2pac](https://github.com/Infineon/svd2pac).